wish2023/tp/docs/DeveloperGuide.md

 * Work in progress hehe

 Implementation
-TimeAllocator takes in  TaskList and separates it into a fixedTaskList and a flexibleTaskList
+TimeAllocator takes in TaskList and separates it into a fixedTaskList and a flexibleTaskList.

 When runAllocate is executed, a ForecastFilter is created in order to separate the tasks based on their days in order to identify the day that they belong to.